Want More Precious Metals News? Subscribe to Our Podcast!

 Well now for more on the market gyrations and what it all means to investors, let’s get right to this week’s featured interview.

 Mike Gleason: It is my privilege now to welcome in Dan Norcini.
 Dan is a professional, off-the-floor commodities trader bringing more than 20 years of experience in the markets.
 Dan's editorial contributions and supporting technical

 analysis charts cover a broad range of tradeable entities, including the precious metals and foreign exchange markets, as well as the broader commodity world.
 He's a frequent contributor to both Reuters and Dow Jones as a market analyst and can be found as a source in the Wall Street Journal's commodities section from time to time, as well as CBS's Market Watch.
-You can also follow his fabulously detailed work at TraderDan.com.
+You can also follow his fabulously detailed work at TraderDan.net.

 Dan, welcome back and thanks for joining us on another wild week in the financial markets.
 How are you, my friend?

 Dan Norcini: Hey, Mike.
 I'm doing well.
 It's a pleasure to be back.
 Really good to talk with you again and definitely been a wild week, that's for sure.
 Looks like it's not over yet, but thank God we got one more day and maybe we'll get back to the weekend.

 Mike Gleason: Well, we'll get right into it here since there's lots to talk about.
 Now, from a global market standpoint, Greece and the issues over in the Eurozone are grabbing all of the headlines, and we'll get to that in a moment.
 But over in Asia, China is facing a stock market collapse that some say could be like their own 1929 crash, and this could have an even bigger impact on the world financial markets than what is happening in Europe.
 What's your take on the news out of Asia?